 In addition to these six issues, our report includes a section on Engagement and Collaboration, covering our progress on human capital development, social impact and community relationships, and sustainable supply chain.
 We realize the importance of our actions in these areas to many key stakeholders.
-This section illustrates the value that SABIC adds through engagement with our employees, communities and business partners whom we rely on to build a sustainable future.
+This chapter illustrates the value that SABIC adds through engagement with our employees, communities and business partners whom we rely on to build a sustainable future.

+During the materiality assessment, we felt that some of the other important elements in our evaluation were directly linked to these central elements, while others were of less importance at the time.
 Because we are dedicated to continuous improvement in all aspects of our business, we will continue to refine our priorities and validate our conclusions through additional analysis, socialization of the conclusions across the business, and direct stakeholder input.